ae-lopez16/18224/README.md

 The game starts with all 4 hex displays set to '-' and the right-most switch on the FPGA set to high.
 The player would the flip the right-most switch to low in order to begin the game.
 They would then use the 4 left-most switches to set a 4-digit binary number (0-9) that is visible on the 1st hex display.
+Once they are ready to lock in this hex display, they can press the center button.
 They can press the right button to set the next hex display, or the left button the wrap around and set the right-most hex display.
 Once a user has set all 4 hex displays with their guess, they can press the down button to lock their guess in.
 If they got the guess correctly, then all the LEDs will light up green and the hex display shows the correct pin.